rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 the sons of Neziah, the sons of Hatipha. ^0756

-The sons of Solomon’s servants : the sons of Sotai, the sons of Sophereth, the sons of Perida, ^0757
+The sons of Solomon's servants: the sons of Sotai, the sons of Sophereth, the sons of Perida, ^0757

 the sons of Jaala, the sons of Darkon, the sons of Giddel, ^0758

 the sons of Shephatiah, the sons of Hattil, the sons of Pochereth-hazzebaim, the sons of Amon. ^0759

-All the temple servants and the sons of Solomon’s servants were 392. ^0760
+All the temple servants and the sons of Solomon's servants were 392. ^0760

-The following were those who came up from Tel-melah, Tel-harsha, Cherub, Addon, and Immer, but they could not prove their fathers ’ houses nor their descent, whether they belonged to Israel : ^0761
+The following were those who came up from Tel-melah, Tel-harsha, Cherub, Addon, and Immer, but they could not prove their fathers' houses nor their descent, whether they belonged to Israel: ^0761

 the sons of Delaiah, the sons of Tobiah, the sons of Nekoda, 642. ^0762

-Also, of the priests : the sons of Hobaiah, the sons of Hakkoz, the sons of Barzillai (who had taken a wife of the daughters of Barzillai the Gileadite and was called by their name ). ^0763
+Also, of the priests: the sons of Hobaiah, the sons of Hakkoz, the sons of Barzillai (who had taken a wife of the daughters of Barzillai the Gileadite and was called by their name). ^0763

 These sought their registration among those enrolled in the genealogies, but it was not found there, so they were excluded from the priesthood as unclean. ^0764